Seasonal Precipitation Outlook

 Below Normal - (33% of lowest values in the dataset)

-Thus based on the dataset 1981 to 2010, along with the other inputs, the rainfall forecast for (May-June-July 2013 for slightly above normal rainfall to prevail over Northern and Inland areas and Normal rainfall for southern and coastal areas.
+Thus based on the dataset 1979 to 2012, along with the other inputs, the rainfall forecast for (November-December2013-January2014) and December 2013 to January-February-March2014 is going for Above Normal Rainfall for the entire country.

 40% chance of above normal rainfall